'

 Language and translation

 When it comes to signage, consider the most common term for the area.
-For example, signs for the toilet should say WC as this is more international.
+For example, signs for the toilet should say WC as this is more well-known across countries.

 Pre-event info